GaloisInc/smaccmpilot-hardware-prep/README.md

 sold by 3D Robotics, into a SMACCMPilot compatible platform.

-## Steo 0: Flashing the PX4 project Bootloader
+## Step 0: Flashing the PX4 project Bootloader

 If you haven't ever used JTAG or don't even know what that means, skip this step.